stojkovicv/Streaming-Analytics-CMCD-CMSD/README.md

 # Streaming Analytics for CMCD

-This work is inspired by [NUStreaming/CMCD-DASH](https://github.com/NUStreaming/CMCD-DASH).
+This work expands on the [NUStreaming/CMCD-DASH](https://github.com/NUStreaming/CMCD-DASH) project.

 In the repository we provide an end-to-end proof of concept of a video streaming infrastructure which monitors the Quality of Experience (QoE) of the clients watching the stream.
 The QoE is presented in Grafana dashboard.